Partial regularity for local minimizers of variational integrals with lower order terms: Introduction

-The strategy that we follow is fundamentally inspired in the direct argument of Giaquinta and Modica \cite{GiaqMod86} to establish partial regularity.
+The strategy that we follow is fundamentally inspired by the direct argument of Giaquinta and Modica \cite{GiaqMod86} to establish partial regularity of global minimizers.
 The application of this approach is new in the context of $\WW^{1,q}$-local minimizers.
-An important challenge to overcome is that, just as for the case without $u$-dependence, we can only obtain a Caccioppoli of the second kind, which is stated in Theorem \ref{theo:Caccioppoli}.
+An important challenge to overcome is that, just as for the case without $u$-dependence, we can only obtain a Caccioppoli of the first kind, which is stated in Theorem \ref{theo:Caccioppoli}.

 As in the homogeneous case, the restrictions imposed by the fact that we are dealing with local minimizers do not allow us to perform an iteration to force the term ${\theta}\, \dashint_{B_r } |V( \nabla u - z_0) |^2 \, \dd x $ to vanish.
 However, a generalized version of Gehring's Lemma, originally established in \cite{Geh73}, was obtained by Stredulinsky in \cite{Stredulinsky}.
 This generalized version enables the Caccioppoli inequality to self-improve into a similar one with higher exponents on all the relevant terms.
 Whereby, by combining this with a preliminary higher integrability obtained in a classical way, we can finally obtain a suitable reverse H\"older inequality, which is stated in Theorem \ref{theo:ReverseHolder}.